Hotel workers remain on strike after latest offer rejected

 HONOLULU — Hawaii hotel workers are expected to remain on strike this week after negotiations between the union and Kyo-ya Hotels and Resorts failed to result in a deal.

-The Unite Here Local 5 union and Kyo-ya are slated to return to talks next week.
+The Unite Here Local 5 union and Kyo-ya are scheduled to return to talks next week.

 About 2,700 Marriott employees on Oahu and Maui went on strike early last month, seeking higher wages and better benefits.

-Kyo-ya says in a statement that union leadership rejected the latest offer, which would have been the "largest increase in compensation for any of the striking markets nationwide."
+"We are extremely disappointed that Local 5 leadership rejected our latest offer which would have been the largest increase in compensation for any of the striking markets nationwide," Kyo-ya said in the statement.

-Union officials say the proposal did not take into account the "true cost of living and working in Hawaii."
+Kyo-ya said its offer would have given employees an increase in combined wages and a workload reduction for housekeepers.
+Benefits for all active employees and retirees would not have changed.

+"Instead of accepting what would have been a fair and generous agreement, Local 5 leadership has elected to keep our employees out of work," Kyo-ya said.

+The union said in a statement that the offer was not enough, but it is hopeful a "true settlement" will be made next week.

+"A true settlement offer is one that looks at the true cost of living and working in Hawaii and brings us toward the goal of all workers: 'One Job Should Be Enough,'" the union said.

-They say workers need to be paid enough so they only need one job to live in the state.
+Workers need to be paid enough so they only need one job in order support themselves, the union said.

+Kyo-ya Hotels and Resorts owns the Marriott-managed Moana Surfrider, The Royal Hawaiian, Sheraton Waikiki, Sheraton Princess Kaiulani, and Sheraton Maui Resort and Spa.

 By The Associated Press